-Although the housing land supply is below the five years required by Government, recent housing delivery in Wiltshire remains strong, with the latest Housing Delivery Test indicating the council has met 141% of its housing targets over the past three years.
+While we cannot currently demonstrate the full five-year requirement, the shortfall is considered to be modest.
+Although the housing land supply is below the five years required by Government, recent housing delivery in Wiltshire remains strong, with the latest Housing Delivery Test results (from 20211) indicating the council has met 141% of its housing targets over the past three years.
 Both measures are factors that can be applied in the decision-making process when planning applications are determined.

 A shortfall in housing land supply means that when applications for housing come forward the 'presumption in favour of sustainable development' applies in decision-making, which in this context means that less weight is given to development plan policies to help resolve supply issues moving forward.
 However, this does not mean that every housing application should be granted permission.
-Careful consideration will need to be given to the merits of each case and appropriate weight afforded to development plan policies.
+Careful consideration will need to be given to the merits of each case and appropriate weight afforded to development plan policies when determining applications.